 |Associate Member||Rachel Martin|

 |Associate Member||Lucy Silvester|

 - Anthony has been a member of the ATOCP executive committee since 2012 and took on the role of Chair in 2017.

 - He has worked at the Royal National Orthopaedic Hospital (RNOH) since 2011 and has developed a passion within the field of Orthopaedic Rehabilitation.

-- Anthony has recently completed the NIHR Masters in Clinical Research at the University of Southampton where his research project looked at the acceptability of SKYPE consultations for patients and clinicians within a multi-directional shoulder instability setting.
+- Anthony has recently completed a HEE/NIHR funded Masters in Clinical Research at the University of Southampton where his research project looked at the acceptability of SKYPE consultations for patients and clinicians within a multi-directional shoulder instability setting.

 - Team and Clinical lead for Orthopaedics & Trauma, Warrington and Halton NHS Foundation Trust, Lancashire.

 - Has been an Orthopaedic Physiotherapist for 10 years, with experience in both private and NHS fields.

 - Completed MSc in Advanced Physiotherapy with research into patient perception of therapy after hip fracture.